sap-tutorials/Tutorials/tutorials/iot-edge-install-smartsensing/iot-edge-install-smartsensing.md

     Successfully packaged chart and saved it to: /******/iot-edge-samples/IoT_Edge/edge-gateway-service-ref-app/helm/edge-gateway-service-ref-app-1.0.0.tgz
     ```

-    Your solution has been compressed in one single file stored at the path provided in the output of your command.
-This is the file you will need it in the next step while uploading the file in the **SAP IoT Edge Extensions** UI.
+    Your solution has been compressed in one single file stored at the path provided in the output of your command, this is the file you will need it in the next step while uploading the file in the **SAP IoT Edge Extensions** UI.

 [VALIDATE_1]
 [ACCORDION-END]